hmg65/graphics/README.md

 # graphics

-## Explicitly for cheating purposes only
+## Explicitly designed for the facilitation of duplicitous undertakings